 The second way the government reduces unemployment is through fiscal policy.
 Using the expansion of fiscal policy, the president and Congress create jobs by increasing spending on government projects.
 Good examples are the New Deal and the 2009 Economic Stimulus Program.
 The policy can also give people more income to spend by cutting taxes.
 Examples of those are the Bush tax cuts in 2001 (EGTRRA) and 2003 (JGTRRA).
 In 2010, the Obama tax cuts extended those with modifications.
 This stimulates spending just like an interest rate decrease.

-A higher-level degree for an in-demand occupation is a good start.
+There are also many things you can do to protect yourself from unemployment.
+A higher-level degree or advanced training for an in-demand occupation is a good start.
 You should also keep finding ways to increase your competitive advantage throughout your career.

-This is known as frictional unemployment, and it's actually healthy for an economy.You want people to be able to feel free to quit a job to spend full-time looking for a better one.
-That means both employers and employees will find a good fit, and be more productive.
+A certain amount of unemployment is not controllable since, at any given point, people will be between jobs.
+This concept is known as frictional unemployment, and it's actually healthy for an economy.
+Frictional unemployment allows people to feel free enough to quit a job so they can look for a better one.
+That means both employers and employees will find a good fit and be more productive.

 In fact, a certain amount of unemployment is factored into any attempt to control inflation.
-Although economists don’t agree on specifics, it is widely accepted that a certain number of jobs must be lost to control each 10th of a percentage point of inflation.
+Although economists don’t agree on specifics, it is widely accepted that a certain number of jobs must be lost to control each tenth of a percentage point of inflation.